Master of Science Admission Requirements

 From an NLNAC-, or CCNE-accredited Bachelor of Science in Nursing (BSN) program, or experience and licensure as a Registered Nurse (RN) with a (U.S.) regionally accredited bachelor's degree in another discipline.

 - Applications will not be considered complete until all educational institutions listed have corresponding official transcripts uploaded or mailed.
+Be sure to include all post-secondary institutions, including any programs in which you are currently enrolled.

 - All non-English transcripts must be translated by a certified translator for evaluation.
 Non-U.S. transcripts must be submitted for evaluation by an organization such as World Education Services, etc.